SimonGomezUniv/doc/td_auth.md

 you can use sha256 with the crypto lib to store the password.

-## Bonus

-In a PROD environment, you can and should use a dedicated middleware instead of custom code to handle security.

-For a nodejs App, the passport library is a good implementation to look uppon [https://www.npmjs.com/package/passport](https://www.npmjs.com/package/passport)

 For webaps, lots of risk are to be covered.
 A good starting point : [https://blog.risingstack.com/node-js-security-checklist/](https://blog.risingstack.com/node-js-security-checklist/)